Naitaba: History

+In early 1920 the coconut estates on Wakaya and Naitaba suffered a heavy loss due to a storm.
 In 1965 the actor Raymond Burr and his partner purchased 1625 ha on the island, where they raised copra and cattle.
 This land was sold in 1983 to Johannine Daist Communion for the use of Adi Da, with a purchase price of $2.1 million.
+It was reported that Adi Da died of cardiac arrest on November 27, 2008, at his home on the island, while working on his art.